Royal Mail: Public limited company

+Following a change of government in 1997, New Labour decided to keep the Post Office state-owned, but with more commercial freedom.
+This led to the Postal Services Act 2000, whereby the Post Office became a public limited company in which the Secretary of State for Trade and Industry owned a special share, and the Treasury Solicitor held an ordinary share.
 As part of the 2000 Act, the government set up a postal regulator, the Postal Services Commission, known as Postcomm, which offered licences to private companies to deliver mail.
 In 2001, the Consumer Council for Postal Services, known as Postwatch, was created for consumers to express any concerns they may have with the postal service in Britain.
-Postwatch was abolished in 2008 and merged with Energywatch to form Consumer Focus, with Postcomm also being abolished in 2011.